sahuyuvraj/covid-19-tracker/README.md

 # COVID-19 Tracker

 A react based app which will display the statistics about covid-19 using a simplistic UI.
+Used API to fetch JSON data ,HTML,CSS, JavaScript and deployed in Firebase.
+This web app shows information of current covid -19 active cases, total recovered,total deaths and last updated date of website.